Understand more about the Causes of Separation Anxiety in Dogs

 Dogs often exhibit problematic behaviour when they are left alone for too long.
-Unfortunately, many dog guardians don’t realize that their dogs have separation anxiety, and their presence does not typically reinforce the behaviour.
+Unfortunately, many dog guardians don’t realize their dogs have separation anxiety, and their presence does not typically reinforce the behaviour.
 Although there are some ways to reduce this type of anxiety, many dogs still chew, dig and destroy despite being in the same room with their guardians.

 Dog Is Trying to Escape From Home

 Dogs are highly adaptive creatures.
-They look for ways to escape their living spaces when left alone or separated from their guardian.
+They seek ways to escape their living spaces when left alone or separated from their guardian.
 Separation anxiety may try to dig or chew through doors or windows, risking injury and death.
 The most effective way to prevent your pet from developing separation anxiety is by caring for him.
 It will help create a better foundation for you and the animal to build upon since he won’t be living in fear that things are about to change.

 The Dog is Continuously Pacing.

 There are many types of dog walkers, but one of the most common forms is pacing.
 It is a pattern that dogs often use if left alone or separated from their guardians.
-This pattern can be circular or linear and is often used to regulate body temperature and use energy stores.
-There are a few different reasons why pacing dogs might walk back and forth, but some believe it strengthens the skeletal muscles.
+This pattern can be circular or linear and is often used to regulate body temperature and energy stores.
+There are a few reasons why pacing dogs might walk back and forth, but some believe it strengthens the skeletal muscles.
 It might also use to avoid over-exertion or injury.

 Tight-Legged Walk: seen with the dog on a leash, and the owner was pulling it back while they walked in a circle.
 It can help keep a dog from straining its front paws.